Are Edibles Dangerous

 edibles offer a safer alternative to marijuana

-While edibles offer a safer alternative to marijuana use by eliminating respiratory risks compared to traditional inhalation methods when using cannabis, there is still concern regarding their long-term adverse effects on the body.
-A consistent intake of high-calorie sugary edibles has shown an increase in body weight leading to obesity and elevated chances of developing associated conditions like cardiovascular diseases.
+While edibles offer a safer alternative to smoking or vaping cannabis by eliminating respiratory risks, there is still concern regarding their long-term adverse effects on the body.
+A consistent intake of high-calorie sugary edibles can lead to weight gain, obesity, and an increased risk of developing associated conditions like cardiovascular diseases.

 individuals who consume edibles containing THC or CBD should have a discussion with their healthcare provider